Ricardo Williams (sprinter)

 Ricardo Williams (born 29 September 1976) is a retired Jamaican sprinter who competed primarily in the 200 metres.
 He represented his country at the 2000 Summer Olympics, as well as two World Championships, in 2001 and 2003.

+In 1992, Williams beat his classmate Omar Bailey, then considered St. Jago High School's fastest sprinter.
+He was called "Flash" since then.

+Williams ran for Southwestern Christian College before transferring to Texas Christian University.
+He was an All-American for the TCU Horned Frogs track and field team, placing 8th in the 200 metres at the 1999 NCAA Division I Indoor Track and Field Championships.